Thinking about using debt to grow your business, but worried about debt warrants?

 - They’re cheaper than raising equity.

-In a typical loan agreement, a debt fund asks for finance warrants, over equity, of between 5% and 15% of the value of the loan.
+In many loan agreements, a debt fund asks for finance warrants, over equity, of between 5% and 15% of the loan's value.

 Now that you understand the advantages of warrants, there is one last thing to note.
 Different debt funds use different measures to calculate warrant financing.
 To find out how our global lenders calculate their debt warrants, drop us a line, and we’ll set up a time to chat.